-[Emphasis Added]
+[Emphasis added]

-[60] The Tribunal argues that the open court principle applies to a tribunal if it is a statutory tribunal, exercises judicial or quasi-judicial functions and involves an adversarial type process that results in decisions affecting rights.
-The Tribunal argues that this criteria has been developed and applied by the courts and clearly determines that the open court principle can apply to administrative tribunals if they meet the criteria.14 The Tribunal states that it meets all of the above criteria, and I agree.
+[53] The Tribunal argued that the open court principle applies to a tribunal if it is a statutory tribunal, exercises judicial or quasi-judicial functions and involves an adversarial type process that results in decisions affecting rights.
+The Tribunal argues that this criteria has been developed and applied by the courts and clearly determines that the open court principle can apply to administrative tribunals if they meet the criteria.
+15 The Tribunal stated that it meets all of the above criteria, and I agree.